benhowell/benhowell.github.com/_drafts/self-selection.md

     Selection criteria.
 A buzzword shopping list of essential and desirable technologies, frameworks, languages, and more.
 Sometimes you have to wonder just how many people actually have this seemingly unique combination of buzzwords, or has the requisite number of years experience in each.
 Sometimes, the techbologies listed are so obscure that you wonder how <i>anybody</i> could possibly qualify.
 7 to 10 years Powerbuilder experience, 5 years Java experience, extensive experience in .NET, SunOS and Altiris?
 Nowhere would this be a likely skillset, but in your average city?
 You've got Buckley's or none!
   </p>
   <p>
   So, if you don't have all the buzzwords asked for in the selection criteria, what do you do?
-Do you give up?
-Notice that when you're instructed to address the selection criteria it is (normally) not stated that you must address the each criteria in the affirmative.
+Do you give up, or do you have a crack anyway?
   </p>
   </div>
 <div class="intro-img-border">